denissilantev64/VLHXBTC-dashboard/README.md

 npm run preview
 ```

 The dashboard loads CSVs from the repository using relative URLs, so it works automatically on GitHub Pages under a sub-path configured via `import.meta.env.BASE_URL`.
+The Vite configuration defaults the base path to `./`, keeping asset requests relative for both GitHub Pages and custom domains without extra environment variables.

 ### Chart Controls & Cards